22ayaan/CS1632_Fall2023/exercises/5/README.md

 Why did I have to do this?
 That is because JPF is not designed to take user input.
 If it were to take user input, then the test coverage of JPF will be beholden to what input the user chooses.
-The gaol of JPF (and any other model checker) is to verify the program **regardless of user input**.
+The goal of JPF (and any other model checker) is to verify the program **regardless of user input**.

 JPF provides a set of APIs under the Verify class (gov.nasa.jpf.vm.Verify)